ixjf/logic-rs/README.md

 A parser of relational predicate logic and truth tree solver.

-logic_rs is heavily influenced by the book _Meaning and Argument:
+logic-rs is heavily influenced by the book _Meaning and Argument:
 An Introduction to Logic Through Language_, by Ernest Lepore and Sam Cumming, trying to follow as closely as possible its grammar and rules.